Is AA a Cult or A Truly Remarkable Therapy Group?

 - New members are isolated from family and friends and the only information they receive is provided by the group

 - Problems that bring new members to the group are simplified; one solution is offered (the groups' belief system) for these problems and is constantly reiterated.

-Every one of these statements is easily applicable
+Depending on how you interpret it, every one of these statements can be easily applicable

 |Want To Read About The Myths That Maintain AA's Dominance Of The Alcoholism Recovery Industry?